facebookresearch/SS2_HRTF/content/Conclusion.md

 ### Additional References

-For more work by the Audio team, please see a selection of recent related publications below:
+For more work by the RLR Audio Team, please see a selection of recent related publications below:

 #### 2024